 Under the tort of defamation, there are two types: libel (written or published defamatory statements) and slander (spoken defamatory statements).

-Libel includes publishing defamatory content through various mediums like emails, blogs, or printed media, and also extends to visual representations like pictures or cartoons.
+Libel includes publishing defamatory content through various media, such as emails, blogs, or printed media, and also extends to visual representations like pictures or cartoons.
 Slander, on the other hand, refers to verbal statements.

 The Penal Code outlines further explanations, including that statements expressed ironically or in the form of alternatives can still be considered defamatory if they lower the person’s reputation in the eyes of others.